StephenLi7/NETS213-Candidate-Confidential/README.md

 The first thing we will ask for in the HITs is given one of the candidates and a topic, whether they support or are against it.
 This will help us establish a majority rule in terms of the candidate's stance on the topic.
 Next, we'll ask them to do some research on the candidate's stance on the topic and then to rate their position on the topic on a scale of 1-10 where 1 is extremely conservative and 10 is extremely liberal.
 We will ask them to do this task across the topics that are the most important for the 2020 election.
 Afterwards, we will gather demographic and background information about the workers.
 What their political stance is (to understand if there's any bias), their gender, and age.
 These will give us a better understanding of our workers and potential insights on the data.
+This information from our initial HIT will then be used in our QC and Aggregate Modules to synthesize the data we have and also ensure that it is accurate and unbiased.
+From here, we will use our data to produce our final output.